 Travels with V

-We leave Las Terrazas on a bus going back to Havana, where we hop on another bus driving along Cuba’s main transport route, the A1.
+We leave Las Terrazasby bus, first going back to Havana, where we hop on another bus driving along Cuba’s main transport route, the A1.
 It’s a road that makes its way across the whole island, although some parts of it in the east are not yet finished.

 We disembark in Santa Clara in central Cuba, one of the hottest places in the country and a dusty and a bit run down town with lots of memories from the drama of the revolution.